A martini glass filled with coffee

 • Arrhythmias.
 Excessive alcohol use, especially within a short time (binge drinking), can lead to irregular heartbeats, known as arrhythmias.
 This irregular rhythm might feel like a fluttering heart or a heartbeat that's too fast or slow.

-• Potential for increased consumption.
 The alertness from caffeine can mislead us into thinking we can consume more alcohol, leading to higher amounts of alcohol in the system, adding to its cardiotoxic effects.

-• Increased urination.
+That glass of wine or bottle of beer, in turn, comes with its own set of dehydrating traits.
 Alcohol inhibits an antidiuretic hormone called vasopressin, which helps the kidneys reabsorb water and concentrate urine.
 Without it, the kidneys send water straight to the bladder, leading to more frequent bathroom visits.

 When caffeine and alcohol team up, their combined diuretic effects can be more pronounced: